sodadata/docs/soda/quick-start-sip.md

 This tutorial also instructs you to connect to a Soda Cloud account using API keys that you create and add to the same `configuration.yml` file.
 Available for free as a 45-day trial, your Soda Cloud account gives you access to visualized scan results, tracks trends in data quality over time, lets you set alert notifications, and much more.

 1. In a code editor such as Sublime or Visual Studio Code, create a new file called `configuration.yml` and save it in your `soda_sip` directory.
 2. Copy and paste the following connection details into the file.
 The `data_source` configuration details connect Soda to the example AdventureWorks data source you set up using Docker.
-The `soda_cloud` configuration connects Soda to your account; leave it blank for a moment.
     ```yaml
     data_source adventureworks:
       type: postgres